dart-lang/language/working/2364 - primary constructors/feature-specification.md

 where it exists.

-Similarly, if an identifier expression in an initializing expression of a non-late instance variable declaration resolves to a final instance variable (this is currently an error, there is no access to `this`), and there is a primary header constructor parameter that corresponds to this instance variable (that is, a declaring parameter or an initializing formal with the same name), it will evaluate to the value of the parameter.
+Similarly, if an identifier expression in an initializing expression of a non-late instance variable declaration resolves to an instance variable (this is currently an error, there is no access to `this`), and there is a primary header constructor parameter that corresponds to this instance variable (that is, a declaring parameter or an initializing formal with the same name), it will evaluate to the value of the parameter.
 For example, `x` is used in the initializer for `y` in the example above, which is possible because of this mechanism.

 This can only work if the primary header constructor is guaranteed to be executed.
-Hence the rule that there cannot be any other generative constructors in a class that has a primary header constructor.
+Hence the rule, mentioned above, that there cannot be any other non-redirecting generative constructors in a class that has a primary header constructor.

 Finally, here is an example that illustrates how much verbosity this feature tends to eliminate: